Who can intervene?

 - what court orders they are seeking.

 The application must be verified by an affidavit.
-The documents should be served on all parties who have appeared, or given their address so documents can be served by post (see ‘Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. of documents’, above).
-If a court grants leave to (i.e. allows) a party to intervene, it may give directions about the further conduct and The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of the proceedings.
+The documents should be served on all parties who have appeared, or given their address so documents can be served by post (see ‘Service of documents’, above).
+If a court grants leave to (i.e. allows) a party to intervene, it may give directions about the further conduct and hearing of the proceedings.